F-I-D-O/Manuals/manuals/LLM.md

 - [`Creating`](https://claudionary.com/definition/creating/): Claude main process is now creative, i.e., not only consolidating the knowledge, but also creating new ideas.
 - [`Crunching`](https://claudionary.com/definition/crunching/): Claude tries to get a reasonable answer for the user, despite the resistance from the underlying data/code.
 - [`Cultivating`](https://claudionary.com/definition/cultivating/): Expand the response from a small initial idea.
+- [`Deliberating`](https://claudionary.com/definition/deliberating/): Evaluating existing solutions from multiple angles to choose the best one.
+This indicates that the solution are simple, but can have complex consequences.
 - [`Discombobulating`](https://claudionary.com/definition/discombobulating/): Claude plans how to express an already presented idea in a new way, so that the user can understand it better
 - [`Doing`](https://claudionary.com/definition/doing/): When the classification of Claude's thoughts is not clear, the `doing` keyword is emitted.
 - [`Drizzling`](https://claudionary.com/definition/drizzling/): gathering the required knowledge in an inefficient, sparse way, like a light rain.